RailsBarlow/RBT/rules.md

 Each player must take a screenshot whenever asked by anyone in the server.

+Players are required to save screenshots for 2 weeks after the match in which they were taken.

 ######5.7.3 Privacy
-Players are never required to provide demos or screenshots to anyone except the staff.
-Although there is no basis for an expectation of privacy, they are considered confidential and will be shared only for:

-- Asking second opinions of skilled players who are trusted to keep what they find in confidence
-- To expose wrongdoing to the community if, and only if, it is discovered
+If a team would like to request demos or screenshots from a player, they must go through the admins.
+Harassing a player over steam, l4dnation, or any other method, will be seen as unsportsmanlike and will result in a penalty.
+The admin will review the screenshot / demo and then pass it along to the team who requested it.
+Only teams entered in the tourney are allowed to request demos.

-######5.7.5 Responsibility is with you
+######5.7.4 Responsibility is with you
 It is each player’s individual responsibility to ensure that demos and screenshots are recorded, uncorrupted, and submitted in a timely manner.